Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/6_6_The Business_Legal Considerations.md

 **4. Regulatory Compliance:**

-- Familiarize yourself with applicable laws and regulations governing tourism, hospitality, and business operations in O'ahu and Hawaii.
+- Familiarize ourself with applicable laws and regulations governing tourism, hospitality, and business operations in O'ahu and Hawaii.
 - Ensure compliance with licensing, permits, taxation, zoning, health and safety, and other regulatory requirements relevant to tourism activities and local businesses featured on the app.

 **5. Insurance Coverage:**